KTezel/Practical_Machine_Learning_Week_4/Weight_Lifting_Exercise.md

     ## Accuracy
     ##        1

-Based on the Random Forest model, **the out-of-sample error** is virtually zero and the model predicts the dependent values in the test data perfectly.
+Based on the Random Forest model, **the out-of-sample error** is 0 and the model predicts the dependent values in the test data perfectly.

 Decisision Tree
 ---------------